 Assessments for Reception take place in November.
 Girls are welcomed into our Reception classroom and invited to undertake a series of simple tasks enabling our staff to observe how they interact with others and respond in a classroom setting.

-Candidates for entry into Years 1-6 are invited into the Junior School for their entrance assessments in January.
-They normally attend for the whole day, undertaking a series of short tests in Mathematics, English and Reasoning during the morning.
+Candidates for entry into Years 1-6 are invited into the Prep School for their entrance assessments in January.
+They normally attend for the whole day, undertaking a series of short tests in the morning, which may include Mathematics, English and Reasoning.
 Breaks and lunch times are taken along with the girls in their year group.
 During the afternoon, girls take part in lessons with their peers, giving them the opportunity to meet our current pupils and get a feel for every-day life at Tormead.

-Each January, registered candidates are invited to Tormead to sit three one-hour papers in English, Mathematics and Reasoning.
+Each January, registered candidates are invited to Tormead to sit two one-hour papers in English and Mathematics.
 As these papers are set by Tormead, we do not provide copies of past papers to schools or families.

 Prior to the assessments, we will write to your daughter’s current school for references, requesting information on her academic progress, potential and other talents.
-Tormead does not conduct entrance interviews.
-Decisions to offer a place are made following a review of both the entrance examinations outcome and references.
+In addition, there each girl will have an entrance interview.
+Decisions to offer a place are made following a review of the entrance examinations results, the interview and references.